WebEngineering-Univaq/Java_Example_BaseApplicationMC/README.md

 # Java_Example_BaseApplicationMC
-> An mini-framework to support the development simple web applications, part 1: model and controller
+> An mini-framework to support the development of simple web applications, part 1: model and controller

 This example contains a mini-framework that combines the session, security and data manipulation best practices addressed by earlier examples, together with